davidwatkins73/notes/articles/intro.md

 - _People_:  Waltz is particularly interested in how people are related to the above entities.

 These core entities (and many other supporting entities) form the basis of the Waltz data model.
-Flexibility in the model is offered by specific, client definable, extension.
+Flexibility in the model is offered by specific, client definable, extension entities.
 Having a strong, opinionated model allows Waltz to do a lot more 'out of the box' without requiring heavy customisation which often yields unsatisfactory results and increases delivery times.

 Combining these entities allows us to describe an individual application, a simple example would be: